robfil50219/codeforge-site/README.md

-# CodeForge Studio
+# ⚡ CodeForge Studio Website

-A modern portfolio website for **CodeForge Studio** — built with React, TypeScript, Tailwind CSS, and Vite.
+The official website for **CodeForge Studio** — a creative digital studio founded by **Robert Filep** in Norway.
-The site showcases services, project work, pricing packages, and a contact section.
+The site presents the studio’s services, philosophy, portfolio examples, pricing, and contact options.

+Built with **React**, **TypeScript**, **Tailwind CSS**, and **Vite**.

 ---

+## 💡 About CodeForge Studio

+> **CodeForge Studio** blends design, animation, and modern web technologies to craft sleek, interactive websites and digital experiences.
+> The goal: to help brands and creators stand out with fast, visually stunning, and responsive web solutions.

+---

 ## 🚀 Features

-- **Responsive design** – mobile-first, looks great on all devices
+- 📱 **Responsive design** — optimized for all devices
-- **Smooth scroll & active navbar highlighting**
+- 🧭 **Smooth scrolling** with active navigation highlights
-- **Hero, Services, Work, About, Pricing, and Contact sections**
+- ⚡ **Fast performance** powered by **Vite**
-- **Reusable components** with clean structure
+- 🧩 **Reusable components** with clean structure
-- **Tailwind CSS** for utility-first styling
+- 🎨 **Tailwind CSS** for utility-first styling
+- 💬 **Contact form integration** (EmailJS ready)
+- 🌙 Optional **Dark Mode**
-- **TypeScript** for safety and maintainability
+- 🔒 **SEO-friendly** and accessibility-optimized
+- 🎮 **Interactive background** with dynamic, animated balls that respond to mouse movement and user interaction — adding a playful and modern layer to the experience

 ---

 ## 📂 Project Structure

 src/
+├── assets/     # Images, icons, and static media
-├── components/      # Reusable UI components (Navbar, Hero, Services, Work, About, Pricing, Contact, Footer) ├── assets/          # Images, icons, and static assets ├── App.tsx          # Root component with routing/sections ├── main.tsx         # React entry point
+├── components/   # Reusable UI sections (Navbar, Hero, Services, Work, About, Pricing, Contact, Footer, BallpitBackground)
+├── lib/      # Utility hooks and helpers
+├── App.tsx     # Root component with layout and sections
+├── main.tsx    # React entry point
-└── index.css        # Tailwind base styles
+└── index.css    # Tailwind base styles and custom utilities

 ---